KitwareMedical/SlicerMarkupConstraints/Docs/API.md

 ## Default Constraints

-### `'midpoint', *args: ControlPoint`
+### `'midpoint', *sources: ControlPoint`

-Set target position to the mean of deps positions.
+Move target to the mean of source positions.

-### `'lock', dep: ControlPoint`
+### `'lock', source: ControlPoint, dest: ControlPoint`

-Set target position to match dep position.
+Move target to the destination position.
+Source is ignored but required for interactive locking.

-### `'project', root: ControlPoint, axis: ControlPoint`
+### `'project', source: ControlPoint, root: ControlPoint, axis: ControlPoint`

-Set target position to lie on the line from root to axis.
+Move target to the point on the line from root to axis nearest to source position.

-### `'distance', root: ControlPoint, distance: float`
+### `'distance', source: ControlPoint, root: ControlPoint, distance: float`

-Set target position to be a certain distance from root.
+Move target to the point on the sphere centered at root with radius distance nearest to source position.

 ## Custom Constraints